Sukrati192/RemoveDuplicate_API/README.md

 # RemoveDuplicate_API
-It contains a REST API which intakes an array and returns an array without duplicates.
+It is a REST API which intakes an array and returns an array without duplicates.